 Ryan Gosling has black ancestors.
 In the registers of Saint-André-d'Argenteuil parish, a death certificate dated October 10th, 1850, attracts attention.
 Marie Trottier is said to be « femme de couleur épouse de Jacques James Robertson (Robinson) ».
 In other acts, her husband is described as «Negro».
 In the book « Les noirs du Québec 1629-1900 » by Daniel Gay (Cahiers des Amériques, Les Editions du Septentrion 2004), it is mentioned « 1806 Rigaud, the Black Jack Robertson or Robinson marries the Quebecois Marie Trottier ».
 No record of their marriage has yet been found in the registers.
 More information on this couple is available here.

-The French-Canadian roots of Ryan Gosling can be found in the ancestry of his paternal grandmother, Mary Yvette Brown, and his maternal grandmothers, Marie Georgina Victoria Dextras et Rose Emma Lalonde.
+The French-Canadian roots of Ryan Gosling can be found in the ancestry of his paternal grandmother, Mary Yvette Brown, and his maternal grandmothers, Marie Georgina Victoria Dextras and Rose Emma Lalonde.

 perche-quebec.com has discovered that Ryan Gosling has many family ties with other celebrities in the film industry (Angelina Jolie, Xavier Dolan), politics (Hillary Clinton, Justin Trudeau), and music (Madonna, Justin Bieber, Celine Dion, Alanis Morissette).